Mono–Inyo Craters: Activities

 Many recreational activities are available along the chain.
 The Mono Basin National Scenic Area visitor center is located near Mono Lake just off U.S. Route 395.
 A bookstore, an information desk staffed by USDA Forest Service Rangers, and museum exhibits help to orient visitors.
 The Mono Lake Committee has a staffed office and visitor information center in Lee Vining on the corner of U.S. Route 395 and 3rd Street.
 Information on camping, hiking, guided and self-guided tours can all be obtained at either location.

 Multiple paved roads surround the Mono-Inyo craters.
 U.S. 395 is a scenic route that roughly parallels the Mono–Inyo Craters volcanic chain.
 California State Route 120 approaches the northern and eastern parts of the Mono Domes, including Panum Crater.
 Mammoth Scenic Loop approaches the Inyo Craters.
 Direct access to the Mono—Inyo Craters requires driving on unpaved roads, then walking.

-The town of Mammoth Lakes, located near the southern end of the chain and Mammoth Mountain, is the largest populated area nearby.
+The town of Mammoth Lakes and Mammoth Mountain are located near the southern end of the chain.
 Mammoth Mountain Ski Area is located nearby and gondola rides can be taken year-round (weather permitting) to the mountain's summit.
 The summit of Mammoth Mountain provides panoramic views of the craters and domes of the Mono–Inyo volcanic chain, Mono Lake, the Sierra Nevada and Long Valley Caldera.

 Mono Lake itself has its own set of activities, including walking tours among towers of tufa, boat tours of the lake, and birdwatching opportunities.
 The lake is too salty to support any fish, but fishing is possible in streams that feed Mono Lake.
 Additional activities include hiking around and on the craters and domes, and mountain biking outside of the Scenic Area boundaries.